nlessmann/rsgt/README.md

 <img alt="Original CT scan" src="/examples/ct0.png" width="216"><img alt="Transformed CT scan #1" src="/examples/ct1.png" width="216"><img alt="Transformed CT scan #2" src="/examples/ct2.png" width="216"><img alt="Transformed CT scan #3" src="/examples/ct3.png" width="216">

 The left most image is the original CT slice.
-The other images show the same slice with random smooth grayvalue transformations applied.
+The other images show the same slice with random smooth gray value transformations applied.
 The transformation function is shown below the transformed image.

 This CT scan is from the [kits19 challenge](https://kits-challenge.org) ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license).

 ## Normalization functions

-Because the augmentation function returns values in the range [0,1], it is necessary to either also apply the grayvalue transformation at inference time, or to normalize input images at inference time to [0,1].
+Because the augmentation function returns values in the range [0,1], it is necessary to either also apply the gray value transformation at inference time, or to normalize input images at inference time to [0,1].
 The `rsgt` package comes with helper functions for CT and MR scans:

 ### CT scans